kubevirt/kubevirt/docs/replica-sets.md

 The basic functionality includes scaling up, down and reporting errors if scaling does not work.
-In this stage it is the full responsibility of the user to attach labels to the VMs in a way, so that selectors of multiple VirtualMachineInstanceReplicaSets don't overlap.
+In this stage it is the full responsibility of the user to attach labels to the VMIs in a way, so that selectors of multiple VirtualMachineInstanceReplicaSets don't overlap.

 ### References